keenanturley/pl0c/README.md

 ## Notes To the TA

+- The test cases are in the `tests` directory
+    - The sample.in / sample.out test case is the valid case.
+    - All other cases correspond to errors

 - Output is printed to stdout, which should be redirected if a test case output file is desired.

 - If an error is encountered, a description of the error is printed to stderr and the program immediately exits